Ideal Product Design Process: 7 Steps to Perfection

 Why following a design process is a great idea

-The design process helps us identify problems in a timely manner and implement an effective solution.
+The engineering design process helps us identify problems in a timely manner and implement an effective solution.
 It makes the entire design process more cost-effective and is adjustable to different projects.
 Plus, it helps the team focus on what’s important to the business and the end user, stick to the development schedule, and track the progress of the design.

 In practice, the design process is more like a cycle rather than a straight line.
 Each iteration improves the product and deals with new challenges.